RajeshRamadas/Yolo8-Annotation-Tool/README.md

     or

-    # This will launch the Yolo8 Annotation Tool interface using exe for windows machine .
+    # This will launch the Yolo8 Annotation Tool interface using exe for windows machine.
-   ./exe/yolo8_annotation.exe
+    cd exe
+    yolo8_annotation.exe

 ## Application